-Traditional SCORM eLearning courses are still relevant today and lend themselves well to certain requirements, particularly for when it comes to large topics where context and flow is important.
-It’s important that methods are employed to ensure these courses are as engaging as possible, content is well structured and designed, and is clearly in alignment with learning outcomes.
-There are many SCORM authoring tools to choose from, and the more modern tools have the ability to create a very pleasant and successful learning experience, accessible from mobile devices.
-Take the time to consider what will engage your learners most effectively when making this choice, and what really needs to be ‘tracked’ when it comes to training requirements.
+Traditional SCORM eLearning courses are still relevant today and lend themselves well to certain requirements, particularly for large topics where context and flow is important.
+SCORM gives the obvious ability to track progress and completion.
+Custom eLearning course development should focus on being engaging, relevant, well structured and in alignment with learning outcomes.
+There are many SCORM eLearning authoring tools to choose from.
+The more modern tools have the ability to create a very pleasant and successful learning experience, with responsive designs for mobile devices.

 WHAT DO I NEED - MODERN ASSETS AND RESOURCES?

-The demise of the LMS, and the diminishing popularity of lengthy SCORM courses, has given rise to a more asset-driven approach to eLearning.
+The demise of the LMS, the diminishing popularity of lengthy SCORM courses, and the acceptance that not everything needs to be tracked - has given rise to a more asset-driven approach to eLearning.
 The “resources not courses” argument seems to be winning out.
-Platforms and content are converging in new Learning Experience Platforms, that offer a more modern environment in which to access learning activities.
-Rather than trackable SCORM courses, these platforms offer up content in many forms, and are embracing microlearning principles with a variety of short learning nuggets.
+Platforms and content are converging in new Learning Experience Platforms (LXPs), that offer a more modern environment in which to access learning activities.
+Rather than trackable SCORM courses, these platforms offer up content in many forms and encourage self-directed learning.
+Microlearning principles are being adopted and learners have access to a variety of short learning nuggets.
 The millennials of today, and changing cultures in how we access information, are demanding change from Learning & Development at work.
-They want relevancy and variety, learning that they can access in the flow of work, and training that fits into their busy, hectic workstyles.
+Learners want relevancy and variety, learning that they can access in the flow of work, and training that fits into their busy, hectic workstyles.

 What to do with all the internal topics

-An L&D head may be inundated with training requests, on top of all the training they’ve identified as being required.
-A business owner may have a long list of topics that he or she wants employees to know about.
+An L&D head may be inundated with training requests, on top of all the training he or she has identified as being required.
 Very quickly, the list of necessary training topics is too big to source or develop affordably.
 So what goes to the top of the list?
 Compliance topics.
 What gets pushed down?
 The useful, short, relevant pieces of (often internally generated) content that boost employee performance.
-And this is because an organisation hasn’t found a mechanism for fast, easy development and deployment.
+Organisations need fast, easy development and deployment.

 The benefits of developing microcontent are becoming clear, for both business and learner.